Tinyu01/github_account_info/README.md

-imple webpage where user can put in anyone’s GitHub username and see their profile information.
+Simple webpage where user can put in anyone’s GitHub username and see their profile information.